bdbch/cordlr-cli/docs/configuration.md

 ## Creating a `package.json` file

-You can create a `package.json` file where you are run the `cordlr` command, and it will load the whole file as your configuration, alongside any command line options you supply.
+You can create a `package.json` file where you run the `cordlr` command, and it will load the whole file as your configuration.
+An `package.json` file could look like this:

-Example of a `package.json`:

 ```js
 {